 Our 2018 results clearly illustrated the power of our strategies.
 That’s when Jay and I joined forces to offer covered call trade ideas.
 For the whole year, every major investment asset class lost money… except for cash.
 Yet in a year when so much of the market finished in the red, my partner Jay Soloff and I recommended trades for a very profitable year.
 My trades produced an average 27% annualized return, and Jay’s trades averaged 43% annualized.
 We hit a lot of doubles in 2018.

 2020 was a different kind of year, with some market sectors crashing and staying down, and others setting record highs.
-This year volatility in the market has been tremendous, but our covered call trades remain very positive, with average annualized returns that look a lot like 2018 and 2019.
+For the year, volatility in the market was tremendous, but our covered call trades remain very positive, with all the recommended trades producing an average annualized return of almost 20%.

 Here at Investors Alley, we use a team approach to covered call trading.
 Our different backgrounds in the investing and markets universe prompt us to look in different areas for our covered call or cash-secured put trades.
 I think this gives us a great advantage.
 We also review each other’s trade recommendations to ensure what one thinks looks good is reviewed by the other.
 Also, we love to help investors new to options figure out how to set up and place trades.
 Jay and I both promptly answer emails from our subscribers, and we take the extra steps to make sure you get the returns we forecast with our recommendations.
 Helping you all make money is very rewarding for both of us.

-If your new year’s resolutions (I know I am a few weeks early) include finding some new investment strategies that would protect you against another year like this one, consider learning about covered call trading, and find a good source of trade recommendations.
+If your investing plans include finding some new investment strategies that would protect you against another year like 2020, consider learning about covered call trading, and find a good source of trade recommendations.
 Jay recently finished up a primer on covered call trades and is making available free to my readers.
 You can get a copy here.